 Real estate pro Neil Mathweg shares similar insights: “Want to ruin a man’s vision?
 Give him two.
 Or in some of our cases, ten.
 Meaning our businesses are full of shiny objects leading to a very cluttered business plan.
 And when it’s cluttered, you can’t stay focused.
 Energy is spread too thin and you lack consistency.
 I think what’s important to your business plan is removing the clutter, the shiny objects, and getting focused on three activities.
 We call it the three-pillar plan.
 The first pillar is your ‘sphere of influence’ and focusing on how you will cultivate it (think client appreciation events).
 The next pillar is asking what we are going to do to ‘chase’ business (think open houses, online leads, Facebook advertising or for sale by owner (FSBO)).
 Lastly, we ask ourselves what are we going to do to ‘attract’ business (think searchable content like blogging, podcasts and YouTube videos).
 By focusing on these three pillars, you will have a clear plan to execute, a clear plan that is congruent to YOU.
 Now, add consistency to that clear-congruent-plan and look out.
 Amazing things will happen in your business!”

-“What’s important to your business plan is removing the clutter, the shiny objects, and getting focused on three activities.”
+“What’s important to your business plan is removing the clutter, the shiny objects, and getting focused.”